CodingCellist/idris2-dsa-gen/README.md

       example).
 This is again not a huge problem, since these tend to be type-aliases or similar and so can be quickly defined.
 But like with the missing type information, it is not ideal.
+  - Only simple dependent edges are supported.
+The rest will hit holes and exit with an error saying so.
+This is due to the general limitation described below.

 After some experimentation and playing around with more complex DSAs, there seems to be a limitation to this approach in general, in that the diagrams for more complex state stop being nice and easily human-readable.
 One could argue that we do not need to display everything at once, and whilst that is true, partial display/hiding is unfortunately not a feature supported by DOT.

 # LICENSE